Create a device profile in Microsoft Intune

 - Windows 10 and later

 - Windows 8.1 and later

-Then, choose the profile type.
+Then, choose the profile.
 Depending on the platform you choose, the settings you can configure are different.
-The following articles describe the settings for the different profile types:
+The following articles describe the settings for the different profiles:

 - Administrative templates (Windows)